derricknguyen12/leagueoflegendsbanrates/README.md

 First, we perform the permutation test on bans and league, and the missingness of bans on league.

-Null Hypothesis: Distribution of league when bans is missing is the same as the distribution of league when bans is not missing.
+`Null Hypothesis`: Distribution of league when bans is missing is the same as the distribution of league when bans is not missing.

-Alternative Hypothesis: Distribution of league when bans is missing is NOT same as the distribution of league when bans is not missing.
+`Alternative Hypothesis`: Distribution of league when bans is missing is NOT same as the distribution of league when bans is not missing.

 Below is the observed distribution of league when bans is missing and not missing with the first 15 rows of our dataframe.